Learning on the Job—an Intern’s Point of View

 We make mistakes and we fall, but we also learn and rise as we work.
 Read Lamia Hossain’s experience of learning on the job at SHL as an intern.

 Before coming to SHL as a Marketing Intern, I had this vision in my head of what the marketing field would be like.
-I had this glamorous image of fun activities and great creative ideas that I would come up with.
+I had this glamorous imagination of fun activities and great creative ideas that I would come up with.
 However, my imagination was shattered.
-With COVID - 19 still working its way out of the world and the hybrid working space, a lot has changed and become relevant in the advertising space.
+With COVID - 19 still working its way out of the world and the hybrid working space, a lot had changed, and a lot has become relevant in the advertising space.
 Coming from absolutely zero experience and the plight of unemployment, I had no idea what I was getting into.
-All I brought with me were dreams and visions for myself.
+All I brought with me was dreams and visions for myself.

 So, I started asking questions, and I mean a lot of questions!
 I am pretty sure my seniors and mentors were tired of hearing from me by the end of it!
-I researched, thoroughly, and I jotted down notes, it felt like I was studying all over again and I have not stopped since.
+I researched, thoroughly, I jotted down notes, it felt like I was studying all over again and I have not stopped since.
 I am always persisting and always learning new things.
-It has been roughly 5 months since I joined SHL, which seems too early to say how much I have learned.
-However, I can tell you that I have already learned a boatload and I have so much more to go.
+It has been roughly 5 months since I have joined SHL, which seems is too early to say how much I have learnt.
+However, I can tell you that I have already learnt a boatload and I have so much more to go.